kerem-cekmeceli/Foundation-Models-for-Medical-Imagery/README.md

 All architectural details can be found in the final report "Training and Tuning Strategies for Foundation Models in Medical Imaging".

+Code for the developed framework can be found under `MedicalSegmentation` directory.
+Original code for the supported foundation models are under `OrigModels` directory for each backbone respectively.
+Code for backbone or fine-tune specific implementations or adjustments required for the framewoek are under the `ModelSpecific` directory.

 # Framework Support

 Supported Stand Alone Benchmark Models (trained from scratch):